ablinston/MLOps_notes/Notes.md

   tar_target(plot, plot_model(model, data))
 )
 ```
 The pipeline removes the need to save outputs, because each target object that is made is saved in memory and can be loaded.
-It will also detect changes in inputs, even if the input is just the path to a file `file.csv`.
-It will detect changes to the hash of the file.
+It will also detect changes in input files if the input is just the path to a file, like in the example above with `file.csv`.
+It will detect changes to the hash of the file if the format is set as `file`.

 All target script files have these requirements.
 * Load the packages needed to define the pipeline, e.g. targets itself.2